-As required by law, we may disclose your protected health information to public health authorities for purposes related to:

-- Preventing or controlling disease, injuries, or disability - Reporting births and deaths

-- Reporting child abuse or neglect - Reporting domestic violence - Reporting reactions to medications or problems with products - Notifying people of recalls, repairs, or replacements of products they may be using - Notifying a person who might have been exposed to a disease or may be a risk for contracting or spreading a disease - Reporting to your employer findings concerning work-related illness or injury so that your workplace can be monitored for safety
+Public health risks: As required by law, we may disclose your protected health information to public health authorities for purposes related to: preventing or controlling disease, injuries or disability; reporting vital events, such as births and deaths; reporting child abuse or neglect; reporting domestic violence; reporting reactions to medications or problems with products; notifying people of recalls, repairs or replacements of products they may be using; notifying a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease and reporting to your employer findings concerning work-related illness or injury so that your workplace may be monitored for safety.

-Workers' Compensation

-We may share your protected health information for workers' compensation or similar programs that provide benefits for work-related injuries or illness.
+Workers' compensation: We may share your protected health information for workers' compensation or similar programs that provide benefits for work-related injuries or illness.